Complete these steps to kick off your annual budget process.

 Dashboards

-Edit tiles referencing budget data and update the data source to point to the new budget plan created in Step 1.
+Edit tiles referencing budget data and update the data source to point to the new budget plan created in Step 1 as well as the Range as needed.

 Reports

-Edit Columns on reports referencing budget data and update the data source to point to the new budget plan created in Step 1.
+Edit Columns on reports referencing budget data and update the data source to point to the new budget plan created in Step 1 as well as the Range as needed.

 Collaboration is used to invite key stakeholders into the budget plan to input the specific items they are responsible for, for example, new hires for their department or the bookings forecast.